chungyc/site-personal/site/article/technical/website/extensionless.markdown

 HTTP uses the [`Content-Type`] header to inform web browsers what they're getting back.
-If we can control it, then it would be nicer to use a [clean URL] instead of a URL that has an extension, where there is no `.html` file name extension in the URL.
+If we can control it, then it would be nicer to use a [clean URL] instead of a URL that has an extension.
+In other words, it would be nice if HTML pages did not have `.html` in the URL.

 However, by default [Hakyll] will always include the `.html` extension with the HTML pages it generates.
 It is actually not that hard to remove it, though,